lwjohnst86/analyzing-cohorts-course/chapter2.md

 # Confirm changes to the new combined education
 ___(tidier2_framingham, ___)

-# Compare counts of education vs the combined version with visit number
+# Compare counts of education and the combined version with visit number
 ___
 ___
 ```